jasoncodes/jasoncodes.com/index.markdown

 site_index: true
 ---

-Oh, hi.
+Oh, Hi.
 I didn't see you there.

-You'll find any code I've published at my <a href="http://github.com/jasoncodes" rel="me">GitHub account</a>
+You'll find any code I've published in my <a href="http://github.com/jasoncodes" rel="me">GitHub repositories</a>
-(with some interesting/useful things I've found during my travels in my [watch list][github-watch]).
+(with anything interesting or useful I've found during my travels in my [watch list][github-watch]).

 I expect an actual blog to turn up here eventually.
 (Ah, laziness.
 Where would I be without it?).
-Until then, you can find my random comments and retweets on various happenings in my <a href="http://twitter.com/jasoncodes" rel="me">twitter stream</a>.
+Until such time, you can find my random comments and retweets on various happenings in my <a href="http://twitter.com/jasoncodes" rel="me">twitter stream</a>.

 [github-watch]: http://github.com/jasoncodes/following